Why is my iPad not turning on?

 At times drained battery leads to “iPad won’t turn on” problem.
 A device with a completely depleted battery will often not respond until the battery regains some life.
 Therefore, when you see your iPad not turning on the very first thing you should do is to make sure your iPad’s battery is charged enough to run the tablet.
 So connect your iPad to a wall outlet using the cable and charger that came with the device and let it charge for 15-30 minutes.
 This may turn on your iPad automatically with the Apple logo popping up, which means your iPad would start working normally.

 However, even if the iPad turns on, it may still be low on power.
 So continue to charge until the battery is fully charged.
-Another thing that you need to check when iPad not charging or turning on is, the USB cable and the charger you are using.
+Another thing that you need to check when iPad won’t turn on or charge is, the USB cable and the charger you are using.
 Many non-certified cables don’t work properly and your device might not be charging.
 Therefore, make sure that your charger and cable are Apple Certified (MFI) and working properly.

 You may also like to read this post: Why my iPad won’t charge – here’re 7 proven solutions